gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 **🤔 Why do I sometimes get an old state or prop value inside my effect?**

 Effects always “see” props and state from the render they were defined in.
 That [helps prevent bugs](/how-are-function-components-different-from-classes/) but in some cases can be annoying.
 For those cases, you can explicitly maintain some value in a mutable ref (the linked article explains it at the end).
 If you think you’re seeing some props or state from an old render but don’t expect it, you probably missed some dependencies.
 Try using the [lint rule](https://github.com/facebook/react/issues/14920) to train yourself to see them.
 A few days, and it’ll be like a second nature to you.
+See also [this answer](https://reactjs.org/docs/hooks-faq.html#why-am-i-seeing-stale-props-or-state-inside-my-function) in our FAQ.

 ---